suren-atoyan/react-pwa/README.md

 #### PWA

-Out of the box it's a `Progressive Web Application`.
-It can be installed on mobile and desktop devices 🙂, it can work offile and many more.
-Check more info about PWAs [here](https://web.dev/progressive-web-apps/)
+Out of the box, it's a `Progressive Web Application`.
+It can be installed on mobile and desktop devices 🙂, it can work offline, and many more.
+Check more about PWAs [here](https://web.dev/progressive-web-apps/)

 Your users will also be informed about the new version of your app: